Poland: Top 10 Winter Activities

-You have chosen to visit Poland in winter.
-Bold.
-Brave.
-Possibly slightly unhinged.
-While some travellers flee to tropical beaches, you have opted for snow covered castles, frosty air that bites your face and hot drinks that feel medically necessary.
-And honestly, excellent decision.
+Poland winter activities are for the bold, brave, and possibly slightly unhinged.
+While some travellers flee to tropical beaches, you have opted for snow-covered castles, frosty air that bites your face, and hot drinks that feel medically necessary.
+Indeed, it is an excellent decision.

-Poland in winter is magical, dramatic and beautifully chaotic in the best way possible.
-It is fairy lights, steaming mulled wine, frozen lakes and enough snow to make your phone camera panic.
-So wrap yourself in five layers, accept that your nose will be permanently red and let us dive into the top ten winter activities you must experience in Poland.
+Poland in winter is magical, dramatic, and beautifully chaotic.
+Moreover, it features fairy lights, steaming mulled wine, frozen lakes, and enough snow to make your phone camera panic.
+Wrap yourself in five layers, accept that your nose will be permanently red, and let us dive into the top ten winter activities you must experience in Poland.

 1. Ski or Snowboard in Zakopane Without Losing Your Dignity